ELROSTEM/Race-Time-Calculator-V2/README.md

 ![image](https://user-images.githubusercontent.com/65325330/145687502-010de8e2-9607-4480-90bd-4636e97b79c9.png)

+# Statement of Need
+The Race Time Calculator will serve as a virtual track for F1 in schools teams.
+However, this app is more thatn that.
+With our app we will solve the following problems currently present in the whole F1 in schools competetion itself:

+- Lower the barrier of entry: If a school wanted to test their dragster they would need to purchase a track.
+The track costs $500.
+We will allow more underprivileged schools to join the competition by giving them access to our race time calculator.

+- Help existing teams without a track: In 2017, a team from Michigan asked if they could come all the way to NYC to test their car model because we have a track.
+They came all the way to Eleanor Roosevelt Highschool to test their model and their dragster actually won second place nationaly.
+This made us realize how crucial it is to test car models and that was how the Race Time Calculator poject started.

+- Streamline the development process: All teams will be able to benefit from this app.
+If a team used the Race Time calculator they would be able to iterate through multiple models extremely quickly.
+This is because they would be able to calculate the theortical end time of their car model, IF their manufacturing was perfect.
+Therefore, if they calculated that their car reached their time goals then the only process the engineering team needs to worry about is polishing their manufacturing as much as possible.

+- Data driven decision: Last but not least our Race Time Calculator will allow for data driven decisions.
+Teams will be able to log data between calculated time vs real time to optimize their development process.
+They will also be able to "debug" their car using the Race Time Calculator by comparing data between iterations and data with real life tests.

 # What is new about V2?

 The first version of the Race Time Calculator used a model developed by the 2017 RND team.
 It had flaws which the team was aware of but unable to solve because the model would be more complicated and require a lot more computation.
 Still 2017 won the best RND award in the nationals competeion for their research.